Developer-Handshake/Developer-Handshake.github.io/blog/source/_posts/programming-concepts.md

 - framework
 - javascript
 ---
 Programming involves an immense amount of theoretical knowledge.
 Understandably there can be a steep learning curve to those that are new to the field.
-Most technology blogs will point you to an introductory programming or scripting language to convey the basics, however they do not provide you with much information beyond that once you establish the basic principles.
+Most technology blogs will point you to an introductory programming or scripting language to convey the basics, however they do not provide you with much information beyond that.
+Let us guide you into a more industry centric view of computational science and development.

 ## Data Structures and Algorithms
 ![Image1](https://raw.githubusercontent.com/Developer-Handshake/Developer-Handshake.github.io/org-page/img-media/dsa-img.jpg)